ssstrong1/Group_14_TRACE/README.md

 ### Installation Guide
 > Purpose of Installation Guide:
 >
 > Simplified Installation: This manual simplifies difficult installation procedures into clear directions.
 Installing, uninstalling, and upgrading the software is made simple and straightforward for all users, regardless of expertise level.
+>

-Improved Understanding: By providing information about the software's functionality, this guide helps users better comprehend the underlying technology.
+> Improved Understanding: By providing information about the software's functionality, this guide helps users better comprehend the underlying technology.
 It encourages self-sufficiency by giving users the ability to configure the software on their own.
+>

-Error Prevention: Instructions that are clear can help users avoid common installation difficulties and errors.
+> Error Prevention: Instructions that are clear can help users avoid common installation difficulties and errors.
 Carefully following the instructions reduces the likelihood of problems for users.
+>

-Good User Experience: Having an installation manual available helps make the user experience better overall.
+> Good User Experience: Having an installation manual available helps make the user experience better overall.
 User satisfaction increases when consumers can install the software successfully.
+>

-System Requirements
+> System Requirements:
+>

-Operating System: Windows 10 or later
+> 1. Operating System: Windows 10 or later

-Processor: Intel Core i5 or newer
+> 2. Processor: Intel Core i5 or newer

-RAM: 8 GB or more
+> 3. RAM: 8 GB or more

-Disk Space: 1 GB or more free space
+> 4. Disk Space: 1 GB or more free space

-Monitor/Display with 1920x1080p minimum resolution and 2160x1440p maximum resolution
+> 5. Monitor/Display with 1920x1080p minimum resolution and 2160x1440p maximum resolution

-Trace Installer
+> 6. Trace Installer

-Browser app capable of viewing/opening PDFs, For Example chrome, Firefox, Edge, etc.
+> 7. Browser app capable of viewing/opening PDFs, For Example chrome, Firefox, Edge, etc.

-Browser capable of surfing the web
+> 8. Browser capable of surfing the web

-May need to turn off windows defender to allow installation of exe.
+> 9. May need to turn off windows defender to allow installation of exe.

-Internet Connection: Required for installation and updates
+> 10. Internet Connection: Required for installation and updates
+>

-Downloading the Installer
+> Downloading the Installer:
+>

-Download TRACE Installer
+> Download TRACE Installer:
+>

-Visit the official GitHub pages of TRACE at GitHub - ssstrong1/Group_14_TRACE: TRACE Project
+> 1. Visit the official GitHub pages of TRACE at GitHub - ssstrong1/Group_14_TRACE: TRACE Project

-You can click Code and click download zip:You can also click on TRACE Release under Releases: Then click on source code (zip).
+> 2. You can click Code and click download zip:You can also click on TRACE Release under Releases: Then click on source code (zip).
 Optionally, you can follow the instructions below for an alternative

-If you don't want to download the zip, instead navigate to the "Installer" Folder.
+> 3. If you don't want to download the zip, instead navigate to the "Installer" Folder.

-From here you can click on tracesetup.exe, then click on the three dots in the right-hand corner and click download:Make sure to check your browser downloads area.
+> 4. From here you can click on tracesetup.exe, then click on the three dots in the right-hand corner and click download:Make sure to check your browser downloads area.
 If you get this message: make sure to click on the three dots next to your file and select keep.
 This message will pop up next: Select Show more and select Keep anyway.
 Your file should now be downloaded.
+>

-Download Troubleshooting
+> Download Troubleshooting:

-If you get this message: Navigate to your windows security.
+> 1. If you get this message: Navigate to your windows security.

-From there click Virus and Threat Protection:
+> 2. From there click Virus and Threat Protection:
+>

-Then click Protection History:
+> Then click Protection History:
+>

-Next Navigate to the file that was blocked:
+> Next Navigate to the file that was blocked:
+>

- and select actions then restore.
+> and select actions then restore.
 Your download is now restored and ready to be used.
 Navigate to your download folder and see that it is accessible now: